aws-amplify/docs/js/graphql.md

 ---
 # The GraphQL Transform

-The GraphQL Transform is a library that simplifies the process of designing GraphQL APIs.
+After defining your API using the GraphQL Schema Definition Language (SDL), you can then use this library to transform it into a fully descriptive CloudFormation template that implements the API's data model.
-In short, it allows a developer to design application backends with a simple `schema.graphql` which is then *transformed* into a AWS CloudFormation that implements the data model defined in `schema.graphql`.

 For example you might create the backend for a blog like this:

 ```
 type Blog @model {